9:00 am Orthros

 Benevolence: Hunger is all around us, even here in Ann Arbor and Washtenaw County.
 Many times, we are asked to distribute food and toiletries to families who are hungry and in need.
 Please consider bringing non perishable food items and toiletries and leaving them on the shelf in the exo-narthex.
 Thank you and God Bless You.

-Philoptochos: The Fall Fashion Show and Luncheon sponsored by the Ladies Philoptochos of Sts.
-Constantine and Helen/Westland will be held on Sat., Sept.
+Philoptochos: The Fall Fashion Show and Luncheon sponsored by Sts.
+Constantine and Helen Philoptochos will be held this Sat., Sept.
 23, at 11:00 am.
 The cost is $30/person and tickets may be purchased from Vangie Kolokithas.
-The fashion show will be presented by the Clothing Cove of Milford.
-The proceeds will benefit the charities of Sts.
-Constantine and Helen
+The fashion show will be presented by the Clothing Cove of Milford and proceeds will benefit the charities of Sts.
+Constantine and Helen.

 Fellowship Hours: While the iconography is being installed, please be mindful of the carpeting during fellowship hours and take extra care with your refreshments.
 Thank you for your patience.